 Selfie sticks and sunglasses in Rome

-The Colosseum was, of course, at the top of our list of activities.
+The Colosseum was at the top of our list of activities.
 Following Tripadvisor’s recommendation, we went quite early to avoid waiting times.
 From a budgetary and practical point of view, the metro proved to be the most economical means of transport.
 It was also a more eco-friendly way to commute, so this became our preferred mode of transport in Rome.

 We boarded the subway early in the morning, fresh and cheerful, to quickly arrive at the Colosseum box office.
 We stepped out of the metro a bit less fresh and cheerful, because the sea of people that accompanied us had already raised the temperature by about 15 degrees.
 Like a tidal wave, we all flowed in unison from the metro to the ticket booths, because it turned out that all fellow metro travelers were going there.
 Together in a human traffic jam, with the sun treating us to some extra freckles, we were able to feast our eyes on a mighty view of the Colosseum.